RPGroup-PBoC/mscl_survival/doc/section_1_abstract.md

 cells face on a daily basis.
 To protect against such shocks, *Escherichia coli* and other microbes express several types of transmembrane channels which open and close in response to changes in membrane tension.
-In *E. coli*, the most abundant of these channels is the mechanosensitive channel of large conductance (MscL).
+In *E. coli*, one of the most abundant channels is the mechanosensitive channel of large conductance (MscL).
 While this channel has been heavily characterized through structural methods, electrophysiology, and theoretical modeling, our understanding of its physiological role in preventing cell